WilliamRutherford/UofT-Wifi/README.md

 `UofT-Wifi.sh -n [building]`

-outputs the name and current number of connections/AP for [building].
+*name*: outputs the name and current number of connections/AP for [building].

 `UofT-Wifi.sh -o [building]`

-same as -n, except less verbose and contained on only one line.
+*only*: same as -n, except less verbose and contained on only one line.

+`UofT-Wifi.sh -c [building]`

+*compact*: returns just the connections per access point (useful for scripts)

 `UofT-Wifi.sh -a`

 *all*: outputs all buildings on campus, with one line per building

-*NOTE: -a currently works, but is ugly.*

-Where building is a number from 1-18.
+Where [building] is a number from 1-18.
 They each represent a building on the UTSC campus:

 1. AA Arts and Administration Building
 2. AC Academic Resource Center